eformsignen/eformsignen.github.io/help/chapter1.rst

    Templates This is an electronic form that serves as a starting point for a new document.
 With a template, you can create many documents from it.
-You can create templates by converting existing Microsoft Office files using Form builder or by uploading PDF files directly onto eformsign.
+You can create templates by converting existing Microsoft Office files using Form builder or by uploading files directly onto eformsign.

 -  **Document**

-   A document can be an electronic document you create and send for signature by using a template or an electronic document you create and send by upload your file.
-A document can be created and sent for signature by using either one of the **New from my file** menu or the **New from template** menu.
+   A document can be an electronic document you create and send for a signature by using a template or an electronic document you create and send by uploading your file.
+A document can be created and sent for a signature by using either one of the **New from my file** menu or the **New from template** menu.
 Any document created like this counts as a document created in eformsign.